Desalination: Applications

 The pressure vessel acts as a countercurrent heat exchanger.
 A vacuum pump lowers the pressure in the vessel to facilitate the evaporation of the heated seawater (brine) which enters the vessel from the right side (darker shades indicate lower temperature).
 The steam condenses on the pipes on top of the vessel in which the fresh sea water moves from the left to the right.

 There are now about 21,000 desalination plants in operation around the globe.
 The biggest ones are in the United Arab Emirates, Saudi Arabia, and Israel.
 The world's largest desalination plant is located in Saudi Arabia (Ras Al-Khair Power and Desalination Plant) with a capacity of 1,401,000 cubic meters per day.

 Desalination is currently expensive compared to most alternative sources of water, and only a very small fraction of total human use is satisfied by desalination.
 It is usually only economically practical for high-valued uses (such as household and industrial uses) in arid areas.
-However, there is growth in desalination for agricultural use and highly populated areas such as Singapore or California.
-The most extensive use is in the Persian Gulf.
+However, there is growth in desalination for agricultural use for soil desalination.
+Many seagoing ships and submarines also use desalination.
+The most extensive use is in highly populated areas such as Singapore or California. and especially in the Persian Gulf.

+Energy cost in desalination processes varies considerably depending on water salinity, plant size and process type.
+At present the cost of seawater desalination, for example, is higher than traditional water sources, but it is expected that costs will continue to decrease with technology improvements that include, but are not limited to, improved efficiency, reduction in plant footprint, improvements to plant operation and optimization, more effective feed pre-treatment, and lower cost energy sources.